Annkkitaaa/Pyth-Oracle-Data-Processor/README.md

 # Pyth Oracle Data Processor

 A TypeScript application for fetching, processing, and preparing Pyth Network oracle price data for on-chain submission.
-This tool provides comprehensive oracle data management capabilities with both educational demonstrations and production-ready implementations.
+This tool provides comprehensive oracle data management capabilities with both demo and production implementations.

 ## Overview